invoiceninja/inspector/README.md

 ### Showing & editing row in the table

-Showing page for specific row is super simple.
-We can make use of `getTableRecord` method.
+Showing a page for the specific row is super simple.
+We can make use of the `getTableRecord` method.

 ```php
 public function edit(string $table, \Illuminate\Http\Request $request, \InvoiceNinja\Inspector\Inspector $inspector)